StefanScherer/dockerfiles-windows/README.md

 # dockerfiles-windows
 Various Dockerfiles for Windows.
 You probably have heard about Docker and that everyone uses Linux Containers.
-You can do this on Windows as well today with the Windows Server 2016 TP5 using Windows Containers.
+You can do this on Windows as well today with the Windows 10 1607 or Windows Server 2016 TP5 using Windows Containers.

 ## Getting started

+### Windows 10
+* Physical Machine / Virtual Machine
+  * Install [Docker for Windows Beta 26](https://docs.docker.com/docker-for-windows/) on your Windows 10 1607 machine.
+* Get a Windows 10 Virtual Machine
+  * **Packer and Vagrant**
+    * Use Packer with this [packer-windows](https://github.com/StefanScherer/packer-windows) templates to [build the ` windows_10` Vagrant box](https://github.com/StefanScherer/docker-windows-beta#get-the-base-box).
+    * Use Vagrant and this  [docker-windows-box](https://github.com/StefanScherer/docker-windows-beta) Vagrantfile to have Docker for Windows and lots of Docker Tools installed.
+* Clone this repo and create some Docker images.
+Notice: You only can build Docker images based on `microsoft/nanoserver`.

+### Windows Server 2016 TP5
 * Register to [evaluate Windows Server 2016 TP5](https://technet.microsoft.com/de-de/evalcenter/dn781243.aspx).
 * Get a Windows Server 2016 TP5 Virtual Machine
   * **Packer and Vagrant**